alchemistake/KeyboardControllerforPSD/README.md

 * Settings page for selecting default mode etc.

 ## Publishing
 If you can spare 5 dolars to donate I will publish this extension on chrome web store.
-TBH it is not worth 5 dolar to me right no* w.
+TBH it is not worth 5 dolar to me right now.